hockyy/miteiru/README.md

 <table style="border: none;">
   <tr>
     <td><img src="renderer/public/images/logo.png" alt="Miteiru Logo" /></td>
-    <td> Miteiru is an open source Electron video player to learn Japanese.
+    <td> Miteiru is an open source Electron video player to learn Chinese, Japanese, and Cantonese.
 It has modular main language dictionary and tokenizer (morphological analyzer), heavily based on External software <a href="https://taku910.github.io/mecab/">MeCab</a>, and optinally needs <a href="https://github.com/scriptin/jmdict-simplified">JMDict</a> to give language info box.
 This software is heavily inspired by <a href="https://ookii-tsuki.github.io/Anisubber/">Anisubber</a>. </td>
   </tr>
 </table>